zht8506/Minimal-LLM-Alignment/simpo/README.md

 SimPO takes the average log probability of a sequence as an implicit reward to dispense with a reference model and adds a target reward margin to the Bradley-Terry objective to boost performance.

 This is a simplified implementation of SimPO, supporting single-GPU and multi-GPU training.
-We use ``data/dpo_en_demo.json`` as the demo dataset for DFT.
+We use ``data/dpo_en_demo.json`` as the demo dataset for SimPO.

 ```
 simpo/